router5/router5.github.io/_guides/async-data.md

 The two examples above show two different techniques of loading data with a router5 middleware.
 One is blocking, one is non-blocking.
 But what about universal applications?

 The answer is very simple: block on the server-side, and choose to block or not on the client-side!
-For the redux example, we need to return a promise of all dispatched promises and we are done.
+For the example with example, you would need dispatch to return promises (with redux-thunk, your thunks need to return promises for their async operations).